pclaridy/us-housing-market-analytics-2023/README.md

 The core of this analysis is the 2023 Zillow House Listings dataset.
 This extensive collection of data provides an in-depth view of a wide array of homes across the U.S., offering a unique lens through which to analyze and understand the real estate market's various dimensions.

+## Data Source

+xxxxxxxx

+The dataset includes a wide range of information about residential properties across the United States, provided by Zillow, a leading real estate and rental marketplace.
+It offers insights into property characteristics, market estimates, and pricing across various states and localities.

+This rich dataset serves as the foundation for this analysis, enabling me to delve into the intricacies of the U.S. real estate market.

+xxxxxxxx

 ## Table of Contents

 - [Installation](#installation)